daleghent/phd2-wiki/_Footer.md

 Approach #3:

 (from another user) Use poth [plain old telescope hub] and then have poth connect to tsx.
 Then direct drive worked.

+PERMISSIONS NOTE: Some users have reported having intermittent problems, or not seeing the EQMOD ascom options within PHD2.
+They have reported running all ascom software (including platform, drivers, and software) as Admin corrected these problems.
+WARNING: PHD and many other software programs recommend against running programs in admin mode as they give elevated priveleges that may not be required.
+However you approach this, all ascom and related software (and i mean *all* of it) needs to be run with identical user permissions.